-Students are advised to arrive in Pisa by September the 7th at the latest.
-The welcome meeting will be held on Friday the 8th (More details to follow).
+Students are advised to arrive in Pisa by September the 3rd.
+The welcome meeting will be held on Monday the 10th (more details to follow).

 Those who pass all exams from the two terms will receive 60 ECTS credits.
 This will be recognised as equal to the first year of one of the four Italian degree programmes previously mentioned.

 For details on applying for the Programme, see below sections (How to Apply; Requirements)